maybe-another-name/elastic-things/schema-comparison/schema-candidate-usecases.md

   * specific boolean searches which will not work
     * AND (across documents)
     * NOT (across documents)
-  * speciific boolean searches which will always work
+  * specific boolean searches which will always work
     * OR (across documents)
     * AND (across non-split fields)
     * NOT (across non-split fields)